sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1300-draft-types.md

 Sensible recognizes paragraphs separated by vertical gaps, or "paragraph breaks."

 Sensible detects paragraph breaks when the vertical gap between two output lines is larger than 40% of the font height of the lower output line.
 Sensible never detects paragraph breaks at the end of a page.
-Sensible don't use paragraph margins, for example indentations, to detect paragraph breaks.
+Sensible don't use paragraph margins, for example indentations, to detect paragraphs.

 **Parameters**